Codes form part of the Animal Welfare Act

 - regulations issued under the Animal Welfare Act 1999.

 More than one code of welfare might be relevant for a particular situation.
-For example, when transporting sheep, both the sheep and beef cattle code of welfare, and the transport within New Zealand code of welfare apply.
+For example, when transporting sheep, 2 codes would apply:

 Codes of welfare also have recommended best practices.
 These recommendations set out standards of care and conduct, over and above the minimum required to meet the obligations in the Act.
 They are included to encourage higher standards of animal welfare.